langlk/ecommerce-refactor/README.md

 ## Description

-_This is a refactor of an e-commerce website, forked from [epicodus-lessons/went-to-bali-mwahaha](https://github.com/epicodus-lessons/went-to-bali-mwahaha)._
+_This is a refactor of an e-commerce website, forked from [epicodus-lessons/went-to-bali-mwahaha](https://github.com/epicodus-lessons/went-to-bali-mwahaha).
+It adds AJAX functionality, fixes bugs, and cleans up styling.
+See "Refactoring" below for a complete list of changes._

 ## Installation and Setup

 To install on your own machine, follow the instructions below:

 * Clone this repository.
+* Ensure you have ImageMagick installed.
+Instructions are available [here](https://github.com/thoughtbot/paperclip#image-processor).
 * Run the following commands in the project root directory:
   ```
   bundle update